overthenewearth/overthenewearth.github.io/README.md

 # oneLanding

 This repo holds the source files for  the  first-gen static landing page for overTheNewEarth.com

 ## Build process
-This site is mostly static so building is not neccessary.
+This site is completely static so building is not necessary.

 ## Deployment
 This website is published to https://www.overthenewearth.com/ and hosted on netlify.